How to Find a Financial Advisor

 Finding a trusted financial advisor presents one of the most challenging tasks investors face.
 Sadly, the investment industry is filled with individuals who go by a variety of names, and most of them are salespeople looking to earn commissions rather than looking out for your own best interests.

-To help you do your homework, Mr. FIDough has pulled together the best resources he knows about to help locate a good financial advisor.
-Start by listening to the interview below with the highly regarded Michael Kitces.
+To help you do your homework, check out the resources below.
+The interview below with the highly regarded Michael Kitces is a great place to start.
 He wisely warns that taking advice from friends and family on this topic may lead to trouble.

 In this must-listen to interview of the legendary Michael Kitces by Financial Mentor Todd Tressider, Kitces provides useful insights on how to choose a financial advisor.